 The Evolution of Search: From Google to Generative AI

-A shout-out to search technology and its role in the coming AI wave.
+An ode to search technology and its role in the coming AI wave.

 Where Search Comes From

 It was developed in the early days of computing as a way to find information as the number of computer systems and data inside in large organizations grew.
-These early methods were mostly based on the concept of a book index.
+These early methods were mostly based on the concept of book index.
 These systems still help us organize knowledge, find the right information quickly, and even discover new information.

 If you look closely at the current question-answering (QA) bots like ChatGPT, you will find they essentially provide a search interface for your data.
 Though, this is not always apparent to everyone.